Advanced Touch Screen Control

-An Ethernet LAN connection is all that is required to wire the TSW‑760, containing all control, video, intercom, and power signals within a single wire.
+An Ethernet LAN connection is all that is required to wire the TSW‑1060, containing all control, video, intercom, and power signals within a single wire.

 Power over Ethernet

-NOTE: Refer to the “Power” specifications for more details.
+NOTE: PoE+ is required when connecting a light bar or hallway sign via USB.
+Refer to the “Power” specifications for more details.

 Enterprise Grade Security